iifl-logo

 (a) the company has an internal audit system commensurate with the size and nature of its business.

-(b) we have considered the internal audit reports of the company issued till the balance sheet date, for the period under audit.
+(b) we have considered the internal audit reports of the company issued till the date of our audit report, for the period under audit.

 (xvi) According to the information and explanations given to us and the records examined by us,